andr3w6826/power-outage-analysis/README.md

 ></iframe>

 #### **So, is `DEMAND.LOSS.MW` NMAR?**
 Since we reject the null hypothesis, it indicates that demand loss is more likely to be missing when outages have a significantly different duration (either shorter or longer).
-This suggests that the missingness of DEMAND.LOSS.MW is not completely random and is instead dependent on outage duration.
+This suggests that the missingness of DEMAND.LOSS.MW is not completely random (NMAR) and is instead dependent on outage duration (MAR)

 # Hypothesis Testing
 # Framing a Prediction Problem